kg3354/jsDbFrontend/TestingPlan.md

 - **Error Handling**:

-  - Simulate various API errors (e.g., network issues, 401 Unauthorized, 500 Internal Server Errors).
+  - Simulate various API errors

   - Test how the script handles these errors, focusing on error logging and process exiting with an error code.